Sophokles187/data-cards/docs/examples/tasks.md

 This example shows how to create a task management dashboard with DataCards.

+> ⚠️ **Note**: The conditional formatting feature shown in these examples is currently broken and not working.
+The examples are provided for future reference when this feature is fixed.

 ## Basic Task Board

 A simple kanban-style board for your tasks: